mikicz/ucl-photonics-oss-talks/oss.md

 # Linting
 ## Reasons to use linters

-- Enforce ways of doing things
+- To enforce standard ways of doing things
-- Keeping the codebase consistent
+- to keep the codebase consistent
-- Reduce bugs
+- to reduce bugs
-- Make pull requests easier
+- to make pull requests easier
-- Make the code faster
+- to make the code faster
-- Use latest Python features
+- to use latest language features
-- Prevent silly mistakes
+- to prevent silly mistakes

 ---

 # Linting